SPREP/islandora-playbook/README.md

-# Installation on bare metals machine
+# Installation on bare metal machine

+Also works for VM

 # Centos 7

 ```
-You need to run below code on host machine and then deploy to another machine. todo: Test if you can deploy to self
+You need to run below code on host machine and then deploy to another machine. todo: Test if you can deploy to self.

 # Download and install vagrant